Enter your email address below and subscribe to our newsletter

 Allow the chicken schnitzel to cool down to room temperature before storing it in the fridge.
 Transfer the schnitzel to an airtight container without stacking.
 If there is more than one schnitzel, then use the parchment paper in between the layers.
 Chicken schnitzel can be stored in the fridge for up to three to four days, and can be frozen for up to two months.

 To reheat the schnitzel, cook it in a pan on medium-low heat for three minutes on each side.
-Please do not walk away from the schnitzel while you are reheating it, as some parts may burn while the other parts may still be cold.
 Using the microwave is not ideal because the coating will absorb moisture, potentially making it less crispy or even soggy.
-To reheat the frozen schnitzel, follow the same method after thawing the schnitzel.
+To reheat the frozen schnitzel, follow the same method after thawing.

 Chicken Schnitzel